-I remember the 3 days spent in Sydney being hectic as I tried to cram as much of the city as I could in those three days.
+I remember the 3 days spent in Sydney being hectic as I tried to cram as much of the city as I could in that time.
 I remember taking the Hop On Hop Off Red bus on day one to visit the sites this metropolitan city had to offer.
-The next day it was the Hop On Hop Off Blue bus to take me to a few of the beaches including the world famous Bondi beach.
+The next day it was the Hop On Hop Off Blue bus to take me to a few of the beaches including the world-famous Bondi beach.

-I remember the journey back, same as the one I took to Sydney via Colombo and Mumbai, only this time I decided to stay overnight in Mumbai before I reached Delhi.
+I remember the journey back, the same as the one I took to Sydney via Colombo and Mumbai.
+Only this time I decided to stay overnight in Mumbai before I reached Delhi.

 For now, I sit and dream about my past travels, and I often find myself thinking… when do I go back again?

-And then I wonder about things to do in Melbourne with kids because unlike before I now have two kids that travel along with me.
+And then I wonder about things to do in Melbourne with kids because unlike earlier, I now have two kids that travel along with me.